 - Two approved electives (see African Studies website for list and details)

-- 4 semesters of Modern Standard Arabic or equivalent
+- Four semesters of Arabic or successful passage of proficiency exam

-Fore more information, see the Center for Contemporary Arab Studies website.
+Fore more information visit the Center for Contemporary Arab Studies website.

 - Complete two years (four semesters) of university language coursework with an average of B or better; or